mrdipeshashah/Big-Query-Google-Analytics-Ecommerce-Funnel/README.md

 ### 7. Actual Revenue (£)
 * **What it is:** The sum of actual item revenue captured from completed purchase events (`event_name = 'purchase'`).
 * **Business Context:** Represents actual sales made (cash in the bank).
-Used across the dashboard as the baseline to evaluate "Actual Revenue vs. Potential/Lost Revenue," showing how much cash was captured compared to what was left in abandoned carts.
+Used across the dashboard as the baseline to evaluate "Actual Revenue vs. Potential/Lost Revenue," showing how much cash was captured compared to what was left in abandoned carts

 ## MULTI DAY JOURNEY VALIDATION & TEST CASE

-To verify that the dataset accurately handles multi-session consideration cycles, stage separation, and basket trimming without double-counting, a **3-day controlled End-to-End (E2E) test** was executed using two test products (**Product A @ £50** and **Product B @ £70**).
+To verify that the dataset accurately handles multi-session consideration cycles, stage separation, and basket trimming without double-counting, a **3-day controlled End-to-End (E2E) test** was executed using two test products (**Product A @ £50** and **Product B @ £70**)

 ### 3-DAY JOURNEY TEST CASE